• Skip to main content

 • Olive oil - A quality extra virgin olive oil is best for a pesto.

-• Pasta - I used spaghetti, but feel free to use your favorite pasta shape (find more suggestions below).
+• Pasta - I used spaghetti, but feel free to use your favorite pasta shape.
+Fettuccine, farfalle, penne, and cavatappi are all great choices.

 Making pesto in a food processor, then tossing with spaghetti in a stock pot.